PaskLab/adastry-ui/docs/docs/services/shared-pool.md

 ## Multi-Owner Calculation

-Adastry solve this issue by calculating the right share of each owner, epoch after epoch.
+Adastry solves this issue by calculating the right share of each owner, epoch after epoch.

 To determine the right share percentage of each account, we must first calculate the balance held by each account at the beginning of every epoch, excluding the withdrawable rewards amount.
 Received rewards will have no impact